 9.2.4.3 IAB UP TNL ADDRESS UPDATE FAILURE

 This message is sent by the gNB-CU-UP to indicate IAB UP TNL address Update failure.

+NOTE: This message is not applicable for eNB CP-UP separation or ng-eNB CP-UP separation.